zytedata/duplicate-url-discarder/README.rst

 The following policies are currently available:

-* ``queryRemoval``: removes query string parameters, their names are specified in the arguments.
+* ``queryRemoval``: removes query string parameters *(i.e. key=value)*, wherein
+  the keys are specified in the arguments.
+If a given key appears multiple times with different values in the URL, all of them are removed.

 Configuration
 =============